avatao/avatao-blog/_posts/2016-11-16-Interview-Zoltan-Balazs.md

 ----

-<span style="background-color:blue">You can sharpen your security skills related to python [here on avatao](https://platform.avatao.com/discover/challenges?search=python).
-Go ahead and don't forget to share your experiences with us (or others)!</span>
+You can sharpen your security skills related to python [here on avatao](https://platform.avatao.com/discover/challenges?search=python).
+Go ahead and don't forget to share your experiences with us (or others)!